Merovex/verkilo-script/README.md

 * T/B Margins - This is the top & bottom margin.
 The top margin includes the header.

 **Warning:** Failure to use one of the listed trimsizes will cause the compilation to fail.

-### Examples

-Examples of both the metadata.yml and Frontmatter metadata are available in the [Verkilo template repository](https://github.com/Merovex/verkilo-master).

 ## FAQ